 It is good practice, especially on some of the more softer modern paint finishes not to us a pure polish too often but to use a glaze more frequently than you polish to maintain the gloss and look of your paintwork.

-This will ensure you are not continually taking off micro layers of the clear coat each time your detail your car and thus ensuring the longer term effectiveness of your paints protection.
+This will ensure you are not continually taking off micro layers of the clear coat each time your detail your car and thus ensuring the longer-term effectiveness of your paint protection.